mikecbrant/verified-permissions-authorizer/.charlie/instructions/guidelines.md

 - Error handling policy (Go)
   - Log at the point of failure when the code has the most context (include what was attempted and key identifiers), then return the error to the caller.
-  - Avoid swallowing errors or converting them to logs-only outcomes.
+  - Avoid swallowing errors or converting them to logs‑only outcomes.
 Let the higher level decide how to handle/translate errors.
   - Prefer wrapping with `%w` to preserve the chain.
 For known classes, wrap in a typed error (e.g., `ConflictError`, `RetryableError`).

-- Neutral placement for generic utilities
-  - Avoid defining generic/shared utilities in AWS-specific packages.
-For example, the `Logger` interface lives in `pkg/logging` (not under `pkg/aws-sdk`).
-  - AWS service–specific formatting helpers may live alongside the service code, but keep the logging surface generic.

 - Package/file organization
   - Prefer smaller, single‑purpose Go files.
-Split entity‑specific helpers (e.g., DynamoDB key builders) into per‑entity files with matching tests.
+Split entity‑specific helpers into per‑entity files with matching tests.
-  - Keep generic helpers (e.g., DynamoDB AttributeValue constructors, JSON canonicalization) in common utility packages.
+  - Keep generic helpers in shared utility packages under `internal/`.

 - Tests
-  - Reuse `internal/testutil` fakes in unit tests (e.g., DynamoDB transact client).
+  - Reuse shared fakes/helpers across tests.
-  - Keep assertions focused; prefer stdlib helpers (e.g., `strings.Contains`) or thin wrappers in `internal/testutil` when repeated.
+  - Keep assertions focused; prefer stdlib helpers (e.g., `strings.Contains`).

 - Pre‑PR checklist (must run locally before requesting review)
   - JavaScript/TypeScript packages affected by your change:
-    - `pnpm -r typecheck` (or scope with `--filter {pkg}` when appropriate) — no TypeScript errors.
+    - `pnpm -r typecheck` — no TS errors.
-    - `pnpm -r lint` — no ESLint errors or warnings (rules use `--max-warnings 0`).
+    - `pnpm -r lint` — no ESLint errors or warnings (`--max-warnings 0`).
     - `pnpm -r test` — all unit tests green; `packages/lambda-authorizer` enforces 100% coverage on `src/**`.
-  - Go provider (`packages/provider`):
+  - Go (root module):
+    - `go build ./...` — compiles cleanly.
     - `go vet ./...` — no vet findings.
+    - `golangci-lint run ./...` — no lint issues.
-    - `go test ./... -cover` — tests green with coverage output.
+    - `go test ./... -cover` — tests green with coverage.
-  - If a toolchain is unavailable locally (e.g., Go not installed), call this out in your PR body and rely on CI for that portion.
+  - If a toolchain is unavailable locally (e.g., Go not installed), call this out and rely on CI for that portion.

 - CI and merge policy
   - All GitHub Actions checks must be green on the PR before merging.
 Do not merge with red or pending checks.
   - If your change breaks a check, include the fix in the same PR whenever possible.
   - Mark a PR “Ready for review” only after the local checklist above passes and CI is green or clearly isolated to a missing local toolchain.